About the course

 Mr. Vare served as the Chief Operating Officer over a publicly traded international company that provided electronic monitoring and community-based correctional programs.
 He worked as an adjunct professor of criminal justice and has provided training on a variety of topics to prisons, jails, and probation agencies.

 Mr. Vare began to provide litigation consulting to various county agencies following inmate deaths in custody and has served as an expert on jail suicides on behalf of several agencies around the country.
-In addition to providing training to correctional and probation agencies, he has provided consulting services to agencies and clients in Texas, Ohio, Washington, Iowa, North Carolina, Arizona, Utah, and Kansas.
+In addition to providing training to correctional and probation agencies, he has provided consulting services to agencies and clients in California, Texas, Ohio, Washington, Iowa, North Carolina, New Mexico, Wisconsin, Arizona, Utah, and Kansas.

 Mr. Vare is a certified project manager (PMP), certified jail manager (CJM), and holds a bachelor’s degree in Criminal Justice Administration and a master’s degree in Justice Management.